-The RAB’s last meeting was a virtual meeting on Feb.
-16, 2021.
-RAB information is available here: Restoration Advisory Board (RAB)
+The most recent TCAAP Restoration Advisory Board (RAB)’s meeting was a virtual meeting on Feb.
+21, 2023.
+Additional RAB meeting information is available at Restoration Advisory Board (RAB).

-The meeting is open to the public.
-Anyone interested in or wanting information about the TCAAP cleanup program is invited to attend.
+The RAB meeting is open to the public.
+Anyone interested in or wanting information about the TCAAP cleanup activities is invited to attend.

 The Army will continue to monitor groundwater through sampling, and operate and fund groundwater treatment at New Brighton (known as OU1) and Arden Hills (known as OU2) until the levels are within state and federal standards for safe drinking water.

-The Army is currently working on plans to optimize the two treatment facilities to ensure they are operating as efficiently and effectively as possible.
+The Army has taken actions to optimize the two treatment facilities to ensure they are operating as efficiently and effectively as possible.